dabonzo/monitorpy/docs/cli_usage.md

 --log-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}
-                      Set logging level (default: INFO) --log-file LOG_FILE  Log file path (if not specified, logs to stdout only)
+                      Set logging level (default: INFO) --log-file LOG_FILE  Log file path (if not specified, logs to stdout only) --parallel           Run multiple checks in parallel (when applicable) --max-workers MAX    Maximum number of worker threads for parallel execution --batch-size SIZE    Number of checks to process in each batch --timeout TIMEOUT    Timeout for batch operations in seconds
 ```

 ## Commands